Black History Book Street Team

 • History buffs in general

-• Readers willing to leave an Amazon review after reading the book
+• Readers willing to leave an Amazon review of the book when it releases

 What to Do Now